-- multiple, conflicting and changing laws and regulations such as privacy regulations, tax laws, export and import restrictions, employment laws, regulatory requirements and other governmental approvals, permits and licenses; - failure by us or our collaboration partners to obtain and maintain regulatory approvals for the use of our products in various countries; - additional potentially relevant third-party patent rights; - complexities and difficulties in obtaining protection and enforcing our intellectual property; - difficulties in staffing and managing foreign operations by us or our collaboration partners; - complexities associated with managing multiple payer reimbursement regimes, government payers or patient self-pay systems by our collaboration partners; - limits in our or our collaboration partners' ability to penetrate international markets; - financial risks, such as longer payment cycles, difficulty collecting accounts receivable, the impact of local and regional financial crises on demand and payment for our products and exposure to foreign currency exchange rate fluctuations; - natural disasters, political and economic instability, including wars, terrorism and political unrest, outbreak of disease, boycotts, curtailment of trade and other business restrictions; - certain expenses including, among others, expenses for travel, translation and insurance; and - regulatory and compliance risks that relate to maintaining accurate information and control over sales and activities that may fall within the purview of the U.S. Foreign Corrupt Practices Act, its books and records provisions or its anti-bribery provisions.
+- multiple, conflicting and changing laws and regulations such as privacy regulations, tax laws, export and import restrictions, employment laws, regulatory requirements and other governmental approvals, permits and licenses: - failure by us or our collaboration partners to obtain and maintain regulatory approvals for the use of our products in various countries; - additional potentially relevant third-party patent rights; - complexities and difficulties in obtaining protection and enforcing our intellectual property; - difficulties in staffing and managing foreign operations by us or our collaboration partners; - complexities associated with managing multiple payer reimbursement regimes, government payers or patient self-pay systems by our collaboration partners; - limits in our or our collaboration partners' ability to penetrate international markets; - financial risks, such as longer payment cycles, difficulty collecting accounts receivable, the impact of local and regional financial crises on demand and payment for our products and exposure to foreign currency exchange rate fluctuations; - natural disasters, political and economic instability, including wars, terrorism and political unrest, outbreak of disease, boycotts, curtailment of trade and other business restrictions; - certain expenses including, among others, expenses for travel, translation and insurance; - expose us to sanctions, such as the sanctions levied by U.S., E.U. and Russian regulatory bodies in connection with Russia's military intervention in the Ukraine in March 2014; and - regulatory and compliance risks that relate to maintaining accurate information and control over sales and activities that may fall within the purview of the U.S. Foreign Corrupt Practices Act, its books and records provisions or its anti-bribery provisions.